-Even if the residual effects from a claimant’s stroke do not meet or equal the requirements detailed in a listing, they may still be found disabled based on the physical and/or mental limitations resulting from their condition.
+Even if the residual effects from a claimant’s stroke do not meet or equal the requirements detailed in a listing, they may still be found disabled based on the physical and mental limitations resulting from their condition.
 For instance, a person who suffers a stroke may be left with residual weakness and instability in their lower extremities.
-In addition, there may be some residual weakness and/or numbness in one or both arms.
-These limitations, either singly or combined, may preclude a person from performing even basic work activities, such as lifting, carrying, standing, walking, sitting, and using their hands for fine or gross manipulation.
+Also, there may be some residual weakness and numbness in one or both arms.
+These limitations, either singly or combined, may preclude a person from performing even primary work activities, such as lifting, carrying, standing, walking, sitting, and using their hands for fine or gross manipulation.
 Depending on the severity of these limitations, the claimant may be unable to sustain full-time, competitive employment.

 Premier Disability Services, LLC has extensive experience assisting claimants who have suffered a stroke with obtaining their Social Security Disability benefits.
 If you have suffered a stroke and you are unable to work, please contact our office for a free evaluation of your claim.